maneatingape/rsvp/README.md

 Graphing the delta-v values returned by the Lambert solver, with departure time along the x-axis and arrival time (or time of flight) along the y-axis, gives the famous [porkchop plot.](https://en.wikipedia.org/wiki/Porkchop_plot) This shows the lowest delta-v transfer times.

 However the brute force approach of generating every point of this graph would take too long on kOS.
-Instead an [iterated local search](https://en.wikipedia.org/wiki/Iterated_local_search) approach gives a decent probability of finding the global minumum in a shorter time.
+Instead an [iterated local search](https://en.wikipedia.org/wiki/Iterated_local_search) approach gives a decent probability of finding the global minimum in a shorter time.

 The [coordinate descent](https://en.wikipedia.org/wiki/Coordinate_descent) algorithm used is a variant of the classic [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) algorithm.
 Given a starting point, it always attempts to go "downhill" to a region of lower delta-v, stopping once it cannot go any further.